Teen Dating Violence Resources

 Visual Cues Work Better?
 Check out this Infographic

 Sometimes it helps to have a lot of information broken down into graphics, as one picture can be worth a thousand words.
-Break the Cycle, a nonprofit that provides dating abuse preventative programs to young
+Break the Cycle, a nonprofit that provides dating abuse preventative programs to young people, has an excellent infographic on the issue.
+It even has a section on teen dating and digital abuse.

 What are the Red Flags and How Can We Prevent Teen Dating Violence?